zetech-ict/A-RESPONSIVE-TOURS-AND-TRAVEL-WEBSITE./README.md

 1. To develop a responsive layout that works on both mobile and big screens.
 2. To create Database where peoples postings and peoples opinions will be stored
-3. To develop account creation module where people can create accounts and share their experiences.
+3. To develop account creation module where people can create accounts and share their experiences. uses (next auth facebook authenticaton)
-4. To develop a review functionality where people can rate specific places and services using stars.
+4. To develop a Log out functionality where users can Log out .
-5. To develop a news section where news and new trends will be posted.
-6. To create a verification module where verified reviews will be highlighted.

 ## Users